CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 1. The query should look like the following:

     ![Queries created](images1/media/exercise-1-img-12.png)

-In this task, you will ingest the dataset into the **Lakehouse File** section using Data Pipelines.

 1. You will be navigated to your workspace.
 Select **North Wind Data** dataflow that you have created.